 Warm up by running one mile at an easy pace.

-Be sure to mix in some dynamic leg stretches between sets, and follow set 5 by running 1 mile.
+Be sure to mix in some dynamic leg stretches between sets, and follow the fifth set by running one mile.

 If you keep going up, stop where you fail.
-Make a goal of one day reaching 20 sets, and don't forget to run 1 mile after every 5th set.
+Make a goal of one day reaching 20 sets and don't forget to run one mile after every fifth set.

 Run, swim, and then ruck, picking a mileage of each that fits your fitness level.
-The typical distance is a 3-mile run, 1-mile swim with fins, and a 3-mile ruck.
+The typical distance is a three-mile run, one-mile swim with fins and a three-mile ruck.

-If you are running on pavement, find a hill that is roughly ¼ to ½ a mile long, and challenge yourself by running up and down the hill as many times as you can.
-Build up your endurance over time until you can eventually run up and down the hill a total of 5-10 times.
+If you are running on pavement, find a hill that is roughly a quarter- to a half-mile long and challenge yourself by running up and down the hill as many times as you can.
+Build up your endurance over time until you eventually can run up and down the hill 5-10 times.

 If you have access to a trail with natural terrain challenges, hit it fast.
 A great example is a Marine Corps Endurance Course (if you have access to a Marine Corps base).
 Strive for being able to run 5-7 miles, more if you are preparing for longer racing events.

-If this isn't enough for you, you might want to consider some special operations challenges such as Sandbaby Murph or the Devil's Mile (as described in the links).
-Both take time to fully master, and I recommend you start off at 25-50 percent of the distances and repetitions listed in the links above when you first try them.
+If this isn't enough for you, you might want to consider some special operations challenges such as the Sandbaby Murph or Devil's Mile (as described in the links).
+Both take time to master fully, and I recommend you start off at 25%-50% of the distances and repetitions listed in the links above when you first try them.